Investing Insights

 SK Hynix (000660.KS): The Bandwidth Bottleneck of Artificial Intelligence

-SK Hynix is the only memory maker playing all three boards: HBM 62%, DRAM 33%, and #2 enterprise SSD.
-We unpack HBM4 with TSMC, the Yongin pull-forward, the June ADR listing, and whether AI inference is finally a structural floor that breaks the memory cycle.
+The only memory maker playing all three boards at once: HBM, DRAM, and #2 in enterprise SSD.
+HBM4 with TSMC, the Yongin pull-forward, a June ADR listing, and the real question: is AI inference finally the floor that breaks the memory cycle?

 ·9 min read